 With some lag time, seasonal ground-water levels during the year generally reflect seasonal precipitation variations.
-A comparison of the monthly precipitation variation received in the Delaware River Basin in the 2000 water year (fig. 1) and recorded ground-water levels shows that this scenario was the case for this year.
-Ground-water levels, which were generally increasing by the end of September 1999 as a result of Hurricane Floyd (Durlin and Schaffstall, 2000), were generally normal to slightly above normal within the basin.
-During the fall season, water levels in 13 of 15 observation wells were either normal or above normal.
-This trend in above-normal groundwater levels was especially evident in the lower Delaware River basin.
-A comparison between seasonal ground-water levels for the 2000 water year and long-term seasonal ground-water levels is shown in figure 4.
+A comparison of the monthly precipitation variation received in the Delaware River basin in the 2001 water year (fig. 1) and recorded ground-water levels shows that this scenario was the case for this year.
+Ground-water levels by the end of September 2000 were generally normal to slightly above normal within the basin (Durlin and Schaffstall, 2001).
+During the fall season, water levels in 11 of 15 observations wells were normal or above normal.
+A comparison between seasonal ground-water levels for the 2001 water year and long-term seasonal ground-water levels is shown in figure 4.

-During the winter season, with the receipt of near-normal precipitation, ground-water levels returned to normal to slightly below normal.
-Water levels in the majority of the observation wells (12 of 15) were normal or below normal for that season.
-Throughout the spring and continuing into summer, ground-water levels gradually remained normal.
-Ground-water levels in 12 of the 15 wells were normal in the spring with 12 of 15 wells remaining as normal to above normal throughout the summer.
-Two of the observation wells, Montgomery County (MG225) and Philadelphia County (PH12) remained much above normal for the entire year.
+During the winter season and continuing into spring, even with the slightly below-normal precipitation, ground-water levels remained normal to slightly above normal.
+Water levels in the majority of the observation wells (10 of 15) were normal or above normal for those seasons.
+By the end of spring and continuing into summer, ground-water levels, on the average gradually dropped below normal.
+Ground-water levels in 11 of the 15 wells were normal or higher in the spring with 10 of 15 wells remaining normal or falling below normal throughout the summer.
+As in 2000, two of the observation wells, Montgomery County (MG225) and Philadelphia County (PH12) remained much above normal for the entire year.
 This is most likely due to a reduction in nearby pumping.
-A new maximum water level was recorded at one of the Montgomery County observation wells (MG917) during March.
-The Pike County well (PI200) remained below normal for the year.
-This is most likely the result of increased pumping in the area of the well.
+Two of the observation wells, Berks County (BE623) and Schuylkill County (SC296) were below or much below normal the entire year.
+No new extremes were recorded at any of the 15 observation wells this water year.